obastemur/iotz/README.md

 `<toolchain name>` is the name of extension. i.e. `arduino`, `mbed`, `raspberry`...
 You may find the `<board name>`from [here](#where-can-i-find-the-target-board-names)

+Once creation is done, you need to call `iotz init` on the target project folder to setup the specialized container.

 #### export
 Exports a makefile (depends to extension)

 #### init
 `init <optional target board name>`

-Initialize a specialized sandbox for current path.
+Initialize a specialized container for current path.

-In order to make things lite and performant, `iotz` initialize a specialized container per project. `init` phase is required for specialization.
-Also, iotz detects the extension required for the project during this phase and installs accordingly.
+`iotz` initializes a specialized container per project. `init` phase is required for specialization. `iotz` detects the extension required for the project during this phase and installs as defined by the extension itself.

 Beware.
 If you have previously initialized `iotz` for a project (path), once you call it again, it will clean up the previous initialization.